 Impact TRA-5: As analyzed in Section D.9.3.3, with incorporation of Mitigation Measure TRA-1, the proposed ECO Substation Project will not conflict with planned transportation projects in the area.
 The ECO Substation Project may result in temporary impacts to the existing bike route along Old Highway 80 during the construction and decommissioning phases of the project.
 However, impacts would be minimal and temporary.
 Overall, the project would not substantially disrupt bus or rail transit service, or pedestrian and bicycle movements, and impacts would be less than significant with mitigation (Class II).
+Similar to the proposed ECO Substation Project, this alternative may result in temporary impacts to the existing bike route along Old Highway 80 during the construction of the project.
+Although impacts would be minimal and temporary, they are adverse under NEPA.
+Mitigation Measure TRA-1 has been provided to mitigate this impact.
 Given the similarity of this alternative to the ECO Substation Project, no feature of this alternative would result in a different level of impact; therefore, impacts would be adverse.
 Mitigation Measure TRA-1 has been provided to mitigate this impact.
 Under CEQA, impacts would be significant but can be mitigated to a level that is considered less than significant (Class II).

 Impact TRA-6: As under the proposed ECO Substation Project, parking impacts resulting from construction of the substation would be less than significant (Class III) because all parking would occur on site or along designated access roads, and there would be adequate parking spaces for construction vehicles.
-Identified impacts would not be adverse and, under CEQA, would be less than significant (Class III).
+Identified impacts would not be adverse under NEPA and, under CEQA, would be less than significant (Class III).

 Impact TRA-7: Construction activity for this alternative, similar to the proposed ECO Substation Project, would be short term and temporary, but it could result in the deterioration of roadway surfaces used for the construction zone.
-Identified impacts would be adverse.
+Identified impacts would be adverse under NEPA.
 Mitigation Measure TRA-2 has been provided to mitigate this impact.
 Under CEQA, impacts would be significant but can be mitigated to a level that is considered less than significant (Class II).

 Impact TRA-8: Similar to the proposed ECO Substation Project, this alternative could adversely affect aviation activities, but since a major portion of the overhead alignment would be underground, impacts would be reduced, and no mitigation would be required.
-Identified impacts would not be adverse and, under CEQA, would be less than significant (Class III).
+Identified impacts would not be adverse under NEPA and, under CEQA, would be less than significant (Class III).
 This alternative would not propose a land use that conflicts with the applicable ALUCP.